JATOS/JATOS_docs/versioned_docs/version-3.8.1/Overview/Papers-Citing-JATOS.md

 **Please complete our short [survey](https://forms.gle/Jtjw4LxpyWVFEtG17) on how (much) you use JATOS (ca. 3 min).
 It’s very important for us!**

 ### 2023
+Peterson, L.M., Clifford, C.W.G., Palmer, C.J.
+(2023) Detection of Mooney faces is robust to image asymmetries produced by illumination. *Journal of Vision* [DOI](https://doi.org/10.1167/jov.23.12.9)

-Gemignani, M., Giannotti, M., Rigo, P., de Falco, S. (2023) Attentional bias to infant faces might be associated with previous care experiences and involvement in childcare in same-sex mothers, *International Journal of Clinical and Health Psychology* [DOI](https://doi.org/10.1016/j.ijchp.2023.100419)
+Gemignani, M., Giannotti, M., Rigo, P., de Falco, S. (2023) Attentional bias to infant faces might be associated with previous care experiences and involvement in childcare in same-sex mothers. *International Journal of Clinical and Health Psychology* [DOI](https://doi.org/10.1016/j.ijchp.2023.100419)

 Schreiner, M.R., Hütter, M. (2023) The Influence of Social Status on Memory: No Evidence for Effects of Social Status on Event Element Binding. *Social Cognition*  [DOI](https://doi.org/10.1521/soco.2023.41.5.447)